- 0.1 Prime Minister of Pakistan list with Care Takers

 He took place of the disqualified Prime Minister of his Party.

-He gets in the office on 22 June 2012 and left the office on the expiry of the parliamentary government of Pakistan Peoples Party on 25 March 2013.
+He gets into the office on 22 June 2012 and left the office on the expiry of the parliamentary government of the Pakistan Peoples Party on 25 March 2013.

 He enjoyed the status for the duration of 9 Months and 3 Days.